- Key considerations

 Modifications to either the simulation or the machine learning model will necessitate a rebuild of the single shared container image.

-If the simulation is performing rendering then the container base image will need to support both OpenGL and CUDA.
-(NVIDIA does not currently provide a base image that supports both OpenGL and OpenCL, so you will need to configure a base image manually if your machine learning model requires OpenCL.)
+If the simulation is performing rendering then the container base image will need to support both OpenGL and CUDA/OpenCL.
 If the simulation does not perform rendering then a CUDA or OpenCL equipped base image will be sufficient.